kbase/narrative/docs/testing.md

 });
 ```

-When running these locally, these require an auth token in either the `KBASE_TEST_TOKEN` environment variable, or in the file referenced by `test/testConfig.json` (see the [Add Credentials for Tests](#add-credentials-for-tests) section above).
+When running these locally, these require an auth token in either the `KBASE_TEST_TOKEN` environment variable, or in the file referenced by `test/testConfig.json` (see the [Add Credentials for Tests - JavaScript](#javascript) section above).

 ### Manual Testing and Debugging